-In cases where multiple control objectives must be achieved simultaneously, as is the case for the NASS where the Stewart platform must both position the sample and provide isolation from micro-station vibrations, combining multiple sensors within the control architecture has been demonstrated to yield significant performance benefits [59].
-From the literature, three principal approaches for combining sensors have been identified: High Authority Control / Low Authority Control, sensor fusion, and two-sensor control architectures.
+In cases where multiple control objectives must be achieved simultaneously, as is the case for the Nano Active Stabilization System (NASS) where the Stewart platform must both position the sample and provide isolation from micro-station vibrations, combining multiple sensors within the control architecture has been demonstrated to yield significant performance benefits [56].
+From the literature, three principal approaches for combining sensors have been identified: High Authority Control-Low Authority Control (HAC-LAC), sensor fusion, and two-sensor control architectures.

-The HAC-LAC approach employs a dual-loop control strategy in which two control loops are using different sensors for distinct purposes (Figure 3.43a).
-In [88], vibration isolation is provided by accelerometers collocated with the voice coil actuators, while external rotational sensors are used to achieve pointing control.
-In [53], force sensors collocated with the magnetostrictive actuators are used for active damping using decentralized IFF, and subsequently accelerometers are employed for adaptive vibration isolation.
-Similarly, in [153], piezoelectric actuators with collocated force sensors are used in a decentralized manner to provide active damping while accelerometers are implemented in an adaptive feedback loop to suppress periodic vibrations.
-In [158], force sensors are integrated in the struts for decentralized force feedback while accelerometers fixed to the top platform are employed for centralized control.
+The HAC-LAC approach employs a dual-loop control strategy in which two control loops utilize different sensors for distinct purposes (Figure 3.43a).
+In [84], vibration isolation is provided by accelerometers collocated with the voice coil actuators, while external rotational sensors are utilized to achieve pointing control.
+In [48], force sensors collocated with the magnetostrictive actuators are used for active damping using decentralized IFF, and subsequently accelerometers are employed for adaptive vibration isolation.
+Similarly, in [150], piezoelectric actuators with collocated force sensors are used in a decentralized manner to provide active damping while accelerometers are implemented in an adaptive feedback loop to suppress periodic vibrations.
+In [155], force sensors are integrated in the struts for decentralized force feedback while accelerometers fixed to the top platform are employed for centralized control.